avinayak/avinayak.github.io/_posts/2021-02-19-finding-mona-lisa-in-the-game-of-life.md

 ### Garden of Eden

 Not every random matrix of 0s and 1s are a valid Game of Life state.
 States that can never be an nth generation of any cellular automata are called Garden of Edens.
-It is almost impossible that our dithered monalisa is a valid Game of Life generation.
+It is almost impossible that our dithered Mona Lisa is a valid Game of Life generation.
 We can only hope to have a solution that's approximately close to the target.

 This is a zoomed portion of the 4th generation of the state we just prepared

 ![](/uploads/screenshot-from-2021-02-23-19-08-47.png)

 As you can see, it's impossible to get a continuous array of white cells because they will be killed off by the overpopulation rule.
 Completely dark areas are stable in life.
-The end result will be a higher contrast, but slightly darkened version of monalisa.
+The end result will be a higher contrast, but slightly darkened version of Mona Lisa.
 At higher resolutions, this effect is not as apparent.

-### Scaling Up
+### Scaling Up - Parallelization with JAX

+The single core unvectorized version is extremely slow.
+I tried running this in both my 8th gen Core i7 and the Google colab CPU machines, but you need to wait for hours/days (depedning on target resolution) to get something that resembles the original.

-This problem is well suited for parallelization.
+Fortunately, This problem is well suited for parallelization.